devstress/FLINK.NET/README.md

 **Running Stress Tests on Windows**:

 A PowerShell script is provided for executing the stress tests locally.
-It ensures the .NET 8 SDK version 8 or later is installed and verifies that Docker Desktop is available (Aspire uses Docker for Redis and Kafka).
-The script starts the Aspire AppHost, waits 30 seconds for initialization, then performs health checks with a maximum of 2 attempts spaced 5 seconds apart before running the verification tests.
-Run the script from an elevated PowerShell prompt.
+It ensures the .NET 8 SDK version 8 or later is installed.
+If Docker is available the Aspire AppHost will start Redis and Kafka containers automatically. **When Docker is not present, start Kafka and Redis manually and run the remaining services with `dotnet run` from their project folders.** Run the script from an elevated PowerShell prompt.
 The working directory will automatically switch to the script's location:

 ```powershell
 pwsh scripts/run-integration-tests-in-windows-os.ps1